Bijolia movement: Second Phase (1915-1923)

 In 1916, war fund contributions were further imposed on the peasants which lead to renewed dissatisfaction.
 It was in 1916 that Bhoop Singh alias Vijai Singh Pathik arrived in Bijolia and organized the peasants under the Bijolia Kisan Panchayat to oppose payments to the war fund and other taxes.
 Petitions were sent to the Maharana, and stories of the agitation started receiving publicity in various newspapers.
 Partially because of the negative publicity in the press, the Maharana appointed a commission of inquiry, which found the peasants' grievances to be genuine and recommended the abolition of some taxes and begar (unpaid or forced labor).
 But the Maharana failed to act on the report and the oppression as well as the movement led by Pathik continued.

 After the failure of the inquiry to yield results, Pathik advised peasants to cultivate unirrigated lands which were subject to lower taxes.
 In February 1920, the Maharana appointed another commission of inquiry which also reached the same conclusions as the earlier commission.
 Other jagirdars feared that the Maharana's intervention would result in a chain reaction, and influenced the Maharana to not act on the commission's report.
 Nonetheless, these efforts attracted the attention of national leaders towards the Bijolia movement and it succeeded in obtaining their support.

 Hence, the peasant movement of Bijolia continued to get increased publicity and began to spread to other jagirs such as Begun, Parsoli, and Bhinder.
 In December 1921, the Mewar State Resident reported: The unrest is now spreading to Bhinder, an estate under the darbar management, where the cultivators are refusing the pay revenue.
 The situation in Bijolia and in the neighbouring thikanas of Parsoli, Begun and Basi has distinctly deteriorated.
 There is a general refusal to pay revenue.
 There is threat of violence if any attempt is made to collect revenue or to enforce official orders...An atmosphere of discontent is being created and the movement is spreading.This compelled the Agent to the Governor General to visit the various jagirs of Mewar and direct the jagirdar and Mewar State to conclude an agreement with the peasants.
 Finally, the Bijolia Agreement was signed on 11 February 1922.
 The agreement brought about the following changes: reduction in amount of talwar bandhi, no taxes when there was no cultivation, reduction in chatoond tax and land revenue, etc.

 Third Phase (1923-1941)

 By 1928, there was a general complain among the peasants of Bijolia that the agreement of 1922 had been violated by the jagirdar.
 The peasants also complained that taxes on unirrigated lands were very high and jagir authorities were interfering in the affairs of the Bijolia Kisan Panchayat.

+Important

+World longest peaceful movement Bijolia kisan andolan remains 44 years (1897-1941).